Laura190/LiveLattice/README.md

 Note: when resume a previous run, bleach correction will be performed using the first frame files under bleach_correct folder in order to speed things up.
 Make sure this is the correct file for current folder.
 `use_dask`: whether to use dask for pre-processing.
 Only needed for dataset/hardware where memory overflow is encountered.
 `num_decon_it`: number of iterations in richardson-lucy deconvolution
-`skewed_decon`: if True, deconvolution is performed on the raw data using sample scan PSF; if False, deconvolution is performed on the deskewed and rotated data using detective objective PSF.
 `decon_zsection_size`: For larger dataset, deconvolution is performed on overlapping z-sections consecutively.
 Depending on the data size and whether skewed deconvolution is used, you may need to adjust the size until the deconvolution can be performed in reasonable time.
 `decon_deskew_rotate`: perform all three operations.
 This is the usual case.
 `no_decon`: only perform deskew and rotate.
 This can be used for visualization where deconvolution is not required.